digital-land/design.digital-land.info/application/templates/prototypes/guidance/version-1/how-to-provide-data.md

 Step 4: Tell Planning Data where the webpage is
 -----------------------------------------------

 If you are creating a new webpage, you must tell us the URL.
-Email the URL of the webpage containing your files to <digitalland@levellingup.gov.uk>.
+Email the URL of the webpage containing your files to <digitalland@communities.gov.uk>.

 If you have already told us, you can skip this step.
 The Planning Data platform will regularly collect data from the URL you have given us.